DMagic1/KSP-EVA-Transfer/README.md

    * Only parts that contain both liquid fuel and oxidizer will be considered when calculating resource amounts for each
    * Each resource will be transferred in the correct ratio of LF to LOX (9:11)

+#### User adjustable part config file fields
+   * The included part config file has several options available
+   * Do not change any of the fields not shown below

+       MODULE
+	   {
+		name = ModuleEVATransfer

         useProfession = Engineer		//The Experience Trait Title required to attach the fuel line; delete or leave blank for none minLevel = 0					//The minimum level required to attach the fuel line maxDistance = 200  				//The maximum length of the fuel line